 - Possession of Paraphernalia

-Whether the college student is facing the charges alone, or if they have enlisted their parents’ help in countering the charges, the sooner our Greenville and Fort Mill criminal defense attorney can step in and evaluate their charges from a legal standpoint, the quicker we can provide the advice they need to understand the consequences of their unique charges.
+Whether the college student is facing the charges alone, or if they have enlisted their parents’ help in countering the charges, the sooner our Greenville criminal defense attorney can step in and evaluate their charges from a legal standpoint, the quicker we can provide the advice they need to understand the consequences of their unique charges.

 What Are the Possible Outcomes for Criminal Misdemeanor Charges in South Carolina?

 Criminal charges can impact the student’s enrollment eligibility at the school, access to scholarships and student loans, and future job and career opportunities.